 We have created profiles for almost every lawyer in Canada.
 Some law firms loved that we put up profiles, others were not so sure about it.
 We were the first company to create profiles with pictures for lawyers across Canada.

-We will also add any Law Society discipline results to the lawyer’s profiles.
+We will add any Law Society discipline results to the lawyer’s profiles.
 You want to avoid bad lawyers that get in trouble.

-In short, we are working hard to solve the access to justice problem.
+In short, we are working hard to solve the problem of access to justice.
 A lot of people in the legal industry talk about fixing the issues.
-We are actually working on it.
+We are working on it.
+We plan to extend this to other Commonwealth countries, with the UK next.

 Interview With Alistair Vigier Conclusion